Mahdiismail/allok/README.md

 This is my first REPOSITORY
 <br>
-Hope you will always see the best
+Hope you will always see the best (Mahdi Ismail)
+I think you are good